 Easy Fixes for Right Now

-Here are five fast solutions (all under $8!) that’ll fix them for awhile, or at least to get you through to spring when more permanent fixes are easier:
+Here are five fast and inexpensive solutions that’ll fix problem windows for awhile, or at least get you through to spring, when more permanent fixes are easier.

 2. Rope caulk.
 This soft, sticky stuff can be molded to suit the gap — and removes easily at the end of the season.